Company

 How flexible is OxyMem MABR if an acidic influent is injected?
 Is the biofilm affected or does it resist?

-How flexible is Oxymem regarding the flow of input (higher/lower volumes) including storm water?
+How flexible is OxyMem regarding the flow of input (higher/lower volumes) including storm water?

-As OxyMem is a biofilm system there is no risk of biomass washout from the reactor.
 If there is a higher flow rate then the wastewater will have less time in contact with the membranes and the biofilm (reduced HRT) and it may not be treated as effectively as at normal flow.
-During stormwater events, the wastewater is typically at lower concentrations and therefore the percentage of treatment may not be required.
-At low flow rates, OxyMem MABR will achieve an improved performance as there is a much higher HRT.
+During stormwater events, the wastewater is typically at lower concentrations and therefore a high percentage of treatment may not be required anyway.

 What is the maximum MLSS concentration possible in your design?